Can I bed Share and Sleep Train?

 Grown ups do the same thing.
 (Well, obviously not the exact same thing.)
 But we have routines and strategies that we use to get to sleep when we wake in the night.
 They’re usually very brief and simple, like turning on our backs, taking a sip of water, flipping the pillow, or wrapping our blankets around us, but they’re sleep skills, just like nursing.

 So if you’re going to break that association between nursing and falling asleep, which you have to do if you want your baby to sleep through the night without waking you up, then baby’s got to learn a new skill; one that doesn’t involve you.
-That’s not going to be easy when their favorite method of falling asleep is sitting right in front of their face.
+That’s not easy if you're co-sleeping and their favorite method of falling asleep is sitting right in front of their face.

-If you’re determined to stay in close proximity to your baby when they’re sleeping, try using a sidecar or a crib in the room, but there’s just no good way to teach a baby not to nurse themselves to sleep if they’re sleeping right next to you.
+If you’re determined to stay in close proximity to your baby when they’re sleeping, try using a sidecar or room share by placing the crib in the same room.
+This will help set your baby up for success in learning how to go back to sleep without nursing.

 One final thought on this topic, I’ve seen a lot of people on Facebook and other social media channels, saying things like, “They’ll leave your room when they’re ready!
 Don’t rush them!
 This time is so short!
 Nobody sleeps in their parents’ bed when they’re 18!”